bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 As stated above in order to simplify a distinction between PET data acquired with and without blood measurements, we have added a specific file detailing blood measurements called `*_blood.json`.
-If blood data is available, meaning some of the “Avail” below with a given prefix are true, the following fields with the given prefix are required and at the same time we require the presence of a `*recording-blood_discrete.tsv` or `*recording-blood_continuous.tsv` with a corresponding `*recording-blood_discrete.json`
+If blood data is available, meaning some of the `*Avail` below with a given prefix are true, the following fields with the given prefix are required and at the same time we require the presence of a `*recording-blood_discrete.tsv` or `*recording-blood_continuous.tsv` with a corresponding `*recording-blood_discrete.json`